manboubird/activator-scalding/tutorial/src/index.md

 Next, we call `flatMap` on each line record, converting it to zero or more output records, one per NGram found.
 Of course, some lines won't have a matching NGram.
 We use our regular expression to tokenize each line, and also trim leading and trailing whitespace and convert to lower case.

 A scalding API convention is to use the first argument list to a function to specify the field names to input to the function and name the new fields output.
-In this case, we input just the line field, named `'line` (a Scala *symbol*) and name each found ngram `'ngram`.
+In this case, we input just the line field, named `'line` (a Scala *symbol*) and name each found NGram `'ngram`.
 Note who these field names are specified using a tuple.

 Finally in this section, we discard the fields we no longer need.
 Operations like `flatMap` and `map` append the new fields to the existing fields.
 We no longer need the `'line` and `TextLine` also added a line number field to the input, named `'offset`.